thatgirlAm/SITL-controling-your-autonomous-drone-with-dronekit/README.md

 ``dronekit-sitl --list ``

-for this example we're going to use the copter model, so we'll enter :
+for this example we're going to use the copter model, so we'll run :

 `` dronekit-sitl copter ``